Ealing Civic Society Annual Awards 2019

-The 2016 awards were presented by Rupa Huq, MP for Ealing Central and Acton, at a ceremony in the Town Hall on 8 November.
-The short-listed entries were judged by local architects Franklyn Nevard, John Hummerston and Gavin Leonard.
+The 2019 awards were presented by Sir Sherard Cowper-Coles, former diplomat and President of the Society, at a ceremony at the University of West London on 23 October.
+The short-listed entries were judged by local architects Harbinder Birdi (who presented the short listed schemes at the ceremony), Anthony Ferguson and Ania Lill.
 They assessed the 8 shortlisted schemes against 4 criteria:

 - fitness for purpose